-The Company has harvested and sold wild-growing sea vegetables like hijiki, sea lettuce, Irish moss and sugar kelp since its inception and was granted the final permits in May 2016 to plant Rhode Island’s first dedicated kelp farm – 2.75 acres off the coast of Point Judith.
+Point Judith Kelp Co. has harvested and sold wild-growing sea vegetables like hijiki, sea lettuce, Irish moss and sugar kelp since its inception and was granted the final permits in May 2016 to plant Rhode Island’s first dedicated kelp farm – 2.75 acres off the coast of Point Judith.
+Although there are few regulations on seaweed growing and harvesting in Rhode Island, Point Judith Kelp uses environmentally-conscious harvesting and growing methods that are in line with guidelines established by the Maine Seaweed Council and the Canadian Seaweed Council.

 Captain David Blaney is an experienced sea captain and fisherman who comes from a long line of Rhode Island farmers and fishermen/women – his ancestors reach back 300 years to Roger Williams and some of Rhode Island’s first English settlers.
 He grew up working in the state’s fishing industry and spent 40 years traveling as far as the Bering Sea as a commercial fisherman.